 FIGURE LEGENDS:

 Figure 1: Representative procedures of ischemia-free liver transplantation.
 (A) The arterial cannula is inserted into the spleen artery, and the venous cannula is inserted into the portal vein patch.
 The bile duct is cannulated with a silicon biliary catheter.
 (B) Sixty minutes after the start of normothermic machine perfusion.
+Arrows: round liver edges.
 (C) Four hours after the start of normothermic machine perfusion.
 (D) The donor liver is implanted into the recipient (the suprahepatic vena cava anastomosis is completed).
 During the operation, the organ chamber is covered by a nontransparent cover to maintain a sterile moist environment for the liver (not shown in these images).

 Figure 2: Graphical presentation of perfusion parameters of both the perfusion fluid and bile during 5 h of normothermic machine perfusion.
 (A) Changes in arterial and portal flow.
 (B) Evolution of oxygenation characteristics and pCO2 during 5 h of normothermic perfusion.
 (C) pH and lactate levels during 5 h of normothermic perfusion.
 (D) Increasing quantities of bilirubin in bile samples taken during machine perfusion.